Epipong/moment-backend/README.md

 ## ⚙️Configuration

-Configure the environment variables by creating `.env`, `.env.test` and `.env.prod` files in the root of the project and adding your configurations to it:
+Configure the environment variables by creating `.env` and `.env.prod` files in the root of the project and adding your configurations to it:

 ```sh
 NODE_ENV=development